 #> 1 Wyoming POLYGON ((-111.0449 43.3157...

 You can see that the data has two columns, one for the state name (NAME) and another called geometry.
-This data looks like the data frames you’re used to encountering, aside from two major differences: There’s a bunch of metadata above the data frame, and our simple features data has a geometry column.
-The metadata begins with the text “Simple feature collection with 1 feature and 1 field.”
-The feature referenced here is the row, and the field is the NAME variable, which contains non-spatial data (the geometry column, which contains geospatial data, will be discussed below).
+This data looks like the data frames you’re used to encountering, aside from two major differences: There’s a bunch of metadata above the data frame, and our simple features data contains geographical data in a variable called geometry.
+The metadata begins with the text “Simple feature collection with 1 feature and 1 field” (because the geometry column must be present in order for a data frame to be geospatial data it is not counted as a field).
+The feature referenced here is the row, and the field is the NAME variable, which contains non-spatial data (the geometry column will be discussed below).
 This line, and the lines that follow, are metadata about the geospatial data in the wyoming object.
 Let’s look at each part of this simple features data.

 The Geometry Type